rlan/convert-csv-schwab2pp/README.md

 As far as I can test, PP will detect and skip duplicate transactions.
 So it is safe to import overlapping transactions in the future.

+Dates:

+If date is in "date1 as of date2" format, "date1" will be used and "as of date2" will be appended to the resulting "Note" column.

 ## License

 MIT